 Apart from residential properties, tax on gains is then charged at 10% on any surplus basic rate band available for income tax purposes and 20% on the remainder.
-For residential properties gains are charged at 18% on any surplus basic rate band for income tax purposes and 28% on the remainder.
-If there is an entitlement to Entrepreneur’s Relief the gain is taxed at 10%.
+For residential properties, gains are charged at 18% on any surplus basic rate band for income tax purposes and 28% on the remainder.
+If there is an entitlement to Business Asset Disposal Relief the gain is taxed at 10%.

-If you are not resident in the United Kingdom then there is normally no Capital Gains Tax apart from on the disposal of dwellings after 5th April 2015 or assets used in a UK trade.
+If you are not resident in the United Kingdom then there is normally no Capital Gains Tax apart from on the disposal of dwellings after 5th April 2015, disposals of other land and buildings (including companies that hold more than 75% land or buildings) after 5th April 2019 or assets used in a UK trade.
 You may have a liability if you dispose of an asset and you were to return to the UK within five years of leaving.

 Where there is a residential property sale and there is Capital Gains Tax to pay, the gain must be reported and the tax paid to HMRC within 60 days of the completion of the sale.

 Where there is a sale of any property (whether there is tax to pay or not), a report has to be made to HMRC within 60 days of the completion of the sale and where there is Capital Gains Tax to pay, it must also be paid within 60 days of completion of the sale.